 - Wetness around the tail

 - Hair loss (often a sign of parasites or allergies)

 If a hamster is ill or injured, keep them warm and encourage them to take some food or water (by dropper if necessary) until a vet can be seen.

-These are pockets of infection which can form from fairly minor breaks in the skin.
-Pus accumulates under the skin, sometimes forming a sizable lump which may sometimes begin draining on its own.
+Abscesses are pockets of infection that can form from fairly minor breaks in the skin.
+Pus accumulates under the skin, sometimes forming a sizable lump that may sometimes begin draining on its own.
 Abscesses can form from cuts or scratches on the skin and also in the cheek pouches if abrasive food material causes scratches in the lining of the mouth.
 If a hamster continually looks like it has food packed in its cheek pouches, there may be an abscess or an impacted cheek pouch present.
 Abscesses require veterinary attention for draining, flushing, and treatment with antibiotics.

 Hamster Respiratory Infections

 Hamsters can get respiratory infections that can lead to pneumonia.
 Signs of a respiratory infection include sneezing, discharge from the eyes or nose, wheezing, and labored breathing.
 Occasional sneezing is not too worrisome, but if there is any loss of appetite, decreased activity, wheezing, or difficulties with breathing, immediate veterinary attention should be sought.

 Drafts and sudden temperature changes can put your hamster at risk for developing a respiratory infection and some types of bedding (such as cedar and pine) can irritate the respiratory tract leading to an infection as well.